sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-397	Integer Replacement    		33.2%	Medium
+if even /2, if odd +1 or -1.
+min number of move to reduce n to 1.
+- only +1 when it becomes 4 multiples (but 3 is different 3+1->4->2->1, 3-1->2->1
+->>

+<<-406	Queue Reconstruction by Height    		67.7%	Medium
+given a list of people with height and number of people in front of him >=his height.
+greedy: sort decreasing order. we arrange highest first. after that shorter one we know its exact position.
+->>

 <<-484	Find Permutation    		63.9%	Medium
 given "DI" string, return the lexi smallest permutation of 1 to n. for example "DI" this needs a permutation of 1,2,3.
 [2,1,3] is the smallest one.